 - Revoked Double Defaulter – the charity’s registration was revoked due to the failure to submit any two Annual Information Statements.

-- Revoked RTS - the charity has been revoked as we have been unable to contact the charity (ACNC correspondence has been ‘returned to sender’)
+- Revoked RTS – the charity’s registration was likely revoked due to the failure to submit two Annual Information Statements, and we have been unable to contact the charity (ACNC correspondence has been ‘returned to sender’).

 Note: The ACNC was established on 3 December 2012.
 All charities registered with the Australian Taxation Office at that time were transferred to the ACNC and show that date as the date of registration.
 Some later had their registrations revoked for failing to submit two Annual Information Statements.

 A charity can apply to re-register once it has lodged outstanding Annual Information Statements with the ACNC – see more in the Commissioner’s Policy Statement: Revocation by the ACNC.

 A charity may also choose to voluntarily wind up for a variety of reasons, and can apply to have its registration revoked by the ACNC at any time.
 This is shown as a voluntary revocation on the charity's Register page.

 What does the ACNC do to check information charities submit?

 If the ACNC finds material errors in a charity’s reporting, we contact the charity to help rectify the problem.